Alamitos Creek: Watershed

 Alamitos Creek drains an area of approximately 38 sqmi, and begins at the base of Almaden Reservoir, although the reservoir is fed by Herbert Creek whose source is just south of the peak of Mount Umunhum.
 In addition to Herbert Creek, the reservoir has several minor tributaries including Barret Creek, Jacques Gulch, and Larrabee Creek.
 Barret Creek begins in Barret Canyon draining the north slope of Loma Prieta, the tallest peak in the Santa Cruz Mountains, and joins Herbert Creek from the south just before joining Almaden Reservoir.
 Barret Creek gained significant protection in 2018 when the Peninsula Open Space Trust, the Santa Clara Valley Open Space Authority and the Midpeninsula Regional Open Space District purchased 500 acres of land to preserve as open space.
 “Rainbow trout in Barret Creek were [once] so plentiful that fishermen used to catch them by the hundreds,” said Vice President Marti Tedesco of the Peninsula Open Space Trust.

 Downstream of Almaden Reservoir, Alamitos Creek has another major tributary, Arroyo Calero.
 Arroyo Calero's upstream reach was dammed to form Calero Reservoir.

 Alamitos Creek feeds into Lake Almaden (not to be confused with Almaden Reservoir).
 Lake Almaden was formed by a private gravel quarry operation which changed a meadow once grazed by dairy cows into the lake.
 Mercury and Canada goose excrement pollute the lake so that it remains closed to the public.
 Lake Almaden is a great impediment to native steelhead trout (Oncorhynchus mykiss) migration, as it is home to many non-native predatory fish, such as largemouth bass (Micropterus salmoides).
 It also serves as a heat sink elevating river water temperatures downstream and creating a large warm lake area difficult for trout to migrate through.
 Santa Clara Valley Water District is in the process of separating the creek from the lake to address these problems, expecting to be done in 2022.

 After it exits the lake, Alamitos Creek is joined by Guadalupe Creek.
-This confluence is the origin of the Guadalupe River mainstem, just west of Almaden Expressway and north of Coleman Road.
+This confluence is the origin of the Guadalupe River mainstem, just east of Almaden Expressway and north of Coleman Road.